tkn-tub/ns3-gym/src/spectrum/doc/spectrum.rst

    example ``adhoc-aloha-ideal-phy-with-microwave-oven`` you will get an output file called ``spectrum-analyzer-output-3-0.tr``.
-From this output file, you can generate a figure similar to :ref:`fig-spectrum-channel-phy-interface` by executing the following gnuplot commands::
+From this output file, you can generate a figure similar to :ref:`fig-spectrum-analyzer-example` by executing the following gnuplot commands::

     unset surface